Trixie Smith, Director

 You can email Trixie at firstname.lastname@example.org.

 I received my PhD in English (2020) from Loyola University Chicago, and I also have an MA in English from the University of Dallas (2010) and an MS in Higher Education Administration from the University of Dayton (2014).
-My research and publications explore intersections between rhetorical narrative theory and management studies.
-Some of my recent publications have appeared in Evelyn Waugh Studies and The Thomas Hardy Review.
-I’m honored to be a recipient of the William and Mary Burgan Award from the Midwest Victorian Literature Society (2016) and to serve on the board of the East Central Writing Center Association.
+Some of my recent publications have appeared in Evelyn Waugh Studies, The Thomas Hardy Review, and Victorians.
+I’m honored to be a recipient of the William and Mary Burgan Award from the Midwest Victorian Literature Society and to serve on the board of the East Central Writing Center Association.

-Before joining the Spartan community, I worked in writing center administration at Loyola University and taught abroad while coordinating short-term study abroad programs.
+Before joining the Spartan community, I worked in writing center administration at Loyola University and coordinated several study abroad programs.
 When not teaching, traveling, or being present in the writing center, I’m usually spending time with my husband and children, enjoying the beautiful state of Michigan, and training for my next marathon.

 You’re welcome to connect with me at email@example.com.